Trapped Two-Dimensional Fermi Gases with Population Imbalance: Collective Excitations

 We briefly discuss how to treat the \emph{collisionless} N phase in a harmonic trap.
 We shall use the formalism presented in Refs.~\onlinecite{lazarides} and~\onlinecite{vanschaeybroeck3} and refer to these articles for details.
 In what follows, we treat the N phase as a non-interacting gas; this is valid when the N phase is fully polarized at the interface, that is, for all the FPN+SF configurations.
 As mentioned before, Eq.~\eqref{parshin} then implies that the interface is impermeable to particles.

 The SF core, on the other hand, still behaves hydrodynamically, so that the chemical potential perturbation still satisfies Eq.~\eqref{sfmu}.
-On the other hand, Pauli blocking in the N gas strongly suppresses interactions, leading to long local equilibration times and rendering a hydrodynamic description inapplicable.
-We must instead solve the Botlzmann-Vlasov equation for the full distribution function~\cite{lazarides}.
-The hydrodynamic description uses four numbers at each point, $\rho(\mathbf{r},t)$ and $\mathbf{v} (\mathbf{r},t)$ while the description of the N gas is based on the full distribution function $f(\mathbf{r},\mathbf{v},t)$; matching the two at the interface is nontrivial.
+Pauli blocking in the N gas, on the other hand, strongly suppresses interactions, leading to long local equilibration times and rendering a hydrodynamic description inapplicable.
+We must instead solve the Boltzmann-Vlasov equation for the full distribution function~\cite{lazarides}.
+The hydrodynamic description uses three numbers at each point, $\rho(\mathbf{r},t)$ and $\mathbf{v} (\mathbf{r},t)$ while the description of the N gas is based on the full distribution function $f(\mathbf{r},\mathbf{v},t)$; matching the two at the interface is nontrivial.
 The problem has been solved for the three-dimensional system in Ref.~\cite{lazarides}.

 In brief, it is necessary to impose two boundary conditions: First, impermeability means that the interface velocity must equal the SF velocity: